topolvm/topolvm/docs/design.md

 `topolvm-node` implements CSI node service.
 It also works as a custom Kubernetes controller to implement dynamic-volume provisioning at node side.
-All other services are implemented in a program called `csi-topolvm`.

 ### How the scheduler extension works